Neston: Geography

+Neston is at the southern end of the Wirral Peninsula, on the eastern bank of the Dee Estuary.

 Transport

 The A540 road links Neston to Heswall and West Kirby to the north, and Cheshire, Chester and North Wales to the south.
 Neston is also close to the M53 and M56 motorways, giving it access to Liverpool, Manchester, and the larger M6 motorway.

 Neston railway station is situated on the Borderlands Line, providing direct services southbound to Flintshire and Wrexham, and northbound to Bidston, with connecting services to the Merseyrail network between West Kirby and Liverpool.
 In 2008, Merseytravel investigated the possibility of linking up the Bidston – Wrexham line to the electrified Merseyrail system.

 Community

-Local Area
+Local area

 Neston is considered a desirable place to live, with its many independent shops, cafes and bars.
 It is also within walking distance to nearby Parkgate, as well as links to countryside walks and the Wirral Way.

-Places of Interest
+Places of interest

-One of the main local attractions is Ness Gardens, opened in 1898 and administered by the University of Liverpool.
+One of the main local attractions is Ness Botanic Gardens, opened in 1898 and administered by the University of Liverpool.